-“He was not an insult comic,” notes Noam Dworman, manager of the famed Comedy Cellar in New York’s Greenwich Village.
+“What he was not was an insult comic,” notes Noam Dworman, manager of the famed Comedy Cellar in New York’s Greenwich Village.

 Dworman, who watched hundreds if not thousands of hours of Giraldo’s live performances, gained a perspective about Giraldo’s comedy likely unmatched by anyone.

-“[Greg] really was an heir to George Carlin,” Dworman contends.
+“He really was an heir to the George Carlin type of thing,” Dworman contends.
 “He could talk about heavy issues without being preachy and dissect them and have his own insight and make them funny.”